adamkaegi/NHL-Team-Exploratory-Data-Analysis-And-Visualization-In-Python/README.md

 - Heat maps
 - Aggregation functions

-Note: The file may not preview in github (common issue with jupyter notebooks), try pasting this repositorys url here https://nbviewer.org/
+Note: The file may not preview in github (common issue with jupyter notebooks), try pasting this repository's url here https://nbviewer.org/

 Thanks to https://moneypuck.com/data.htm for the data